Admissions Requirements and Guidelines

 a) An undergraduate grade point average (GPA) of 3.0, either cumulative or based on the last two years of work, whichever is higher; graduate GPA of 3.4 or higher.
 The International Admissions Office of the university will evaluate transcripts of grades from international institutions and provide the graduate committee with an assessment in terms of equivalency to the U.S. grading system.

-c) Test of English as a Foreign Language (TOEFL) scores of 580 or above on the paper-based test, or 237 or above on the computerized test, are required for international students.
+b) Test of English as a Foreign Language (TOEFL) scores of 80 or above or IELTS score of 6.5 or higher are required for international students.
+The university can only accept tests scored within two years of admission.
 Applicants holding a university degree from an accredited American institution, or a country where the first language is English, may not be required to take the TOEFL.

 3. Required fields on the application for the Latin American Studies MA Program: